 An essential component of many bouquets thanks to their long vase life (over 2 weeks), Peruvian Lilies (Alstroemeria) are striking beauties that also deserve a spot outdoors.
 Borne in loose clusters, their 2 in.
 (5 cm) exotic blossoms are often streaked or freckled and are available in a fabulous range of colors.
 Resembling lilies with their attractive trumpet-like flowers, they do not grow from true bulbs, but rather grow from tuberous roots which spread outward, gradually increasing the plant size each year.

-- Blooming for weeks from late spring to fall, these showy lilies are exuberant and profuse bloomers with up to 80 flowering stems a year!
+- Blooming for weeks from early summer to fall, these showy lilies are exuberant and profuse bloomers with up to 80 flowering stems a year!
 Requiring minimal maintenance, they constitute excellent border plants, providing striking color and contrast to the perennial border.
 They are perfect for containers and small gardens lacking space.

 - Great as accent plants (plant a minimum of 3 plants for best visual impact), spectacular in mass plantings, they also make excellent cut flowers!

-- There are many different varieties of Peruvian Lilies: some as low-growing (up to 12 in. or 30 cm) while others can be as tall as 3 feet high (90 cm).
+- There are many different varieties of Peruvian Lilies: some are low-growing (up to 12 in. or 30 cm) while others can be as tall as 3 ft. high (90 cm).
 In most cases, the tall lilies will require staking.
 Some are hardier than others.
 You will have to be careful in your selection.

 - Alstroemeria should be planted outdoors in spring after the risk of frost has passed.